opensource-observer/oso/docs/docs/getting-started/dbt-model.md

 ---
-title: Adding DBT Models
+title: Add a DBT Model
-sidebar_position: 6
+sidebar_position: 4
 ---

 OSO uses dbt to analyze the data in our public data warehouse on BigQuery.
 This